HiraStanley/HiraStanley/README.md

 ---

 ### Computer Vision
+ **Floor Plan Object Detection and Inpainting**
+  Built a full-stack system that detects objects in 2D floor plans, reconstructs 3D layouts, and enables text-guided customization using Stable Diffusion inpainting.
+Deployed object detection and segmentation pipelines for automated scene rendering.

 - **Yoga Pose Classification**
   Designed and trained a convolutional neural network (CNN) to classify 107 yoga poses with validation accuracy up to 70% using transfer learning (EfficientNet).
 Developed a live web app using quantized TFLite models.